ChenHui66/blog-2019/src/pages/blog/2017-03-09-get-all-images-in-dom-including-background-en.md

 # Together

 Can be used out of the box.
-It was made when I was writing a [Chrome Extension](https://github.com/crimx/crx-weitweet).

 ```javascript
 function getImgAll (doc) {